top of page

 Collaborate with students and UBC counselors/administrators to understand and brainstorm designs and ideas to help UBC international students' mental health.

-DFP poster that outlines the two studies (Best Poster Award)
+DFP poster that outlines studies 1 and 2 (Best Poster Award)

 Methods